taracornwell/robotics/README.md

 # robotics

-Projects that model bipedal and quadruped robots in MATLAB and Simulink.
+Projects that model controllers (PD, LQR, QP, MPC) and motion of bipedal and quadruped robots in MATLAB and Simulink.

 Written by Tara Cornwell January-May 2023.